Settler City Limits

 About the Authors

 Heather Dorries is an Assistant Professor in the Department of Geography and Planning and the Centre for Indigenous Studies at the University of Toronto.

-Robert Henry is an Assistant Professor in the Department of Sociology at the University of Calgary.
+Robert Henry is an Assistant Professor in the Department of Indigenous Studies at the University of Saskatchewan.

 David Hugill is an Assistant Professor in the Department of Geography and Environmental Studies at Carleton University.